Notes

 Special Thanks

-The Noon Show, The Tuscaloosa News, Mark Hughes Cobb, Alabama Public Radio, WVUA23, Kip Tyner, Great Day Tuscaloosa, UA Department of Theatre and Dance, Ray Taylor, Mr. Burch Formal Wear, Eat My Beats, Porfirio Solórzano, Channing Marlowe, Lisa Waldrop Shattuck, UAB Department of Theatre, David Jones, Lyndell McDonald, Visit Tuscaloosa, the SSCC Ambassadors, The Crimson White, and The Actors' Charitable Theatre.
+The Noon Show, The Tuscaloosa News, Mark Hughes Cobb, Alabama Public Radio, WVUA23, Kip Tyner, Great Day Tuscaloosa, Tuscaloosa Thread, UA Department of Theatre and Dance, Ray Taylor, Mr. Burch Formal Wear, Eat My Beats, Porfirio Solórzano, Channing Marlowe, Lisa Waldrop Shattuck, Lyndell McDonald, Visit Tuscaloosa, the SSCC Ambassadors, and The Crimson White.

 *Appearing through an Agreement between this theatre and Actors’ Equity Association, the Union of Professional Actors and Stage Managers in the United States.